jsmolka/egg-player/readme.md

 - do not use 'magic constants', e.g. `12` instead of `december`
 - move simple computation from run time to compile time, see `constexpr`
 - consider using `thread_local` for static variables inside threads
-- prefer iterators over range-based for-loop (e.g. `AbstractController::removeObject`, use `erase`instead)
+- prefer iterators over range-based for-loop

-### Player
-- move playlist and everything related into own class
-- future possibility for `loadFromFile`
-- check for better ways to get the current audio after `shuffle` and `unshuffle`

 ### Reactive cache
 - use `QFileSystemWatcher`